junxit/us-congress-bills-110/bill.md

   - **(3)** by adding at the end the following:
     > - **(2)** An employee may elect to substitute for any leave without pay under subparagraph (A) or (B) of subsection (a)(1) any paid leave which is available to such employee for that purpose.
     > - **(3)** The paid leave that is available to an employee for purposes of paragraph (2) is—
-    >   - **(A)** 8 administrative workweeks of paid parental leave under this subparagraph in connection with the birth or placement involved; and
+    >   - **(A)** subject to paragraph (6), 4 administrative workweeks of paid parental leave under this subparagraph in connection with the birth or placement involved; and
     >   - **(B)** any annual or sick leave accrued or accumulated by such employee under subchapter I.
     > - **(4)** Nothing in this subchapter shall be considered to require—
     >   - **(A)** that an employing agency provide paid sick leave in any situation in which such employing agency would not normally be required to provide such leave; or